TIY-1511/strings_fixnums/README.md

 ```

 ## Problem 6
-Tell the user to enter a specific work and then tell the user if they entered it correctly or not.
+Tell the user to enter a specific word and then tell the user if they entered it correctly or not.
 The word can be the same, each time

 E.g.